 Visitors to the United States may extend the life of their visa under certain circumstances, as long as they file Form I-539 ("Application to Extend/Change Nonimmigrant Status") in a timely manner.
 Customs officials recommend applying for an extension within 45 days of the nonimmigrant visa expiration date.
 See "Extend Your Stay" for a list of qualifications for visa extensions.

 Whether you're interested in extending your stay in the United States or traveling to the country for the first time, you may have questions about travel visas.
-Immigration law is particularly complex and frequently changes, so you may want to consult with an attorney if you have questions.
-Get a free legal evaluation of your visa needs today.
+The best way to learn more about how to get a visa and get personalized help with the application, is to contact a qualified immigration attorney in your area.

 Contact a qualified immigration attorney to help you with visa procedures.